 SHRS's Pitt Legacy Laureate

-Dr. Noma Anderson (PhD ’79) recently visited the Pitt campus to receive honors as a University of Pittsburgh Legacy Laureate.
+Noma Anderson (PhD ’79) received honors as a University of Pittsburgh Legacy Laureate.
 The Legacy Laureate program recognizes Pitt alumni who have excelled both professionally and personally and who exemplify the best in leadership qualities and commitment to the greater good for their professions, communities, and the world at large.

-On hand to honor Dr. Anderson were Dr. Malcolm McNeil, distinguished service professor and chair, Department of Communication Science and Disorders, SHRS Dean Tony Delitto, and Dr. Herbert Rubin, professor emeritus, Department of Communication Science and Disorders.
+On hand to honor Anderson were Malcolm McNeil, distinguished service professor and previous chair, Department of Communication Science and Disorders, SHRS Dean Tony Delitto, and Dr. Herbert Rubin, professor emeritus, Department of Communication Science and Disorders.